simpleig/Geo-PIFu/README.md

 ## Requirements

-We provide a conda `yaml` environment file.
+We provide a conda `yaml` environment file (you can modify `prefix` to change installation location).
 This conda env. is for `Geo-PIFu` and `PIFu` training, test and evaluation.

 	conda env create -f geopifu_requirements.yaml
 	conda activate geopifu